-Construction plan sheets (larger than 11" by 17", but not to exceed 24" by 36" in size) and an accompanying narrative report shall describe and depict the existing and proposed conditions.
+Construction plan sheets and an accompanying narrative report shall describe and depict the existing and proposed conditions.
 Note that in order to gain an understanding of and to evaluate the relationship between the proposed improvements for a specific project section/phase and the proposed improvements for an overall multi-section (phased) project, the detailed information requested herein for the first section/phase being permitted must be accompanied by an overall project plan that includes the location, dimensions, and supporting analyses of all detention/retention facilities, primary conveyance facilities, and outlet conditions.
-Construction plans need to include the following detailed items:
+Construction plans need to include items listed in the application checklist provided in the Hendricks County Stormwater Technical Standards Manual.